PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 To be able to be understood by the majority of our audience, text on each page has to be able to be read and understood my someone who is in a hurry.
 We cannot predict the level of distraction or attention that a person will have or know how well they can read at a given time, so we should reduce the challenges that we present.

 If language needs to be presented in a specific way for legal reasons, it should be summarized in Plain Text first.

+## Is there an easy way to get more information regarding this topic?

+There should always be a way for a reader to get more information reagrding a given topic.
+If contact information is available in the sidebar, this might suffice.